executablebooks/sphinx-panels/docs/index.rst

 .. note::

-    If the theme being used is a not a bootstrap one, than the relevant CSS will be loaded by this extension.
+    If the theme being used is a not a bootstrap based one, then the relevant CSS will be loaded by this extension.

 Installation